-After Effect software is used to create compositions, Motion graphics, and visual effect to any footage.
-This software is also a part of Adobe system’s creative Cloud app and maintained by Adobe system.
+After Effect software is used to create compositions, Motion graphics, and visual effects for any footage.
+This software is also a part of Adobe system’s creative Cloud app and is maintained by Adobe system.
 This is a very interesting graphics designing software, and you can learn it very easily.
 Here in this article, we will see the different parts of this software, such as its User Interface, Working, and some other important features.
 Once you know the all-important aspects of this software, handling this software for you becomes an easy task for you, and you can benefit from it in your graphics designing work.

 Designing in After Effects Software